How to Deal with Bullying at School

 Notice your child’s behavior.
 Ask questions about their day and do so creatively.
 Instead of “how was your day at school?” parents can ask questions like “who made you smile today?” or “what challenged you today?”
 Encourage your child to be an advocate for a classmate who may be being bullied.
 If a classmate wants to report the behavior, encourage your child to go with them to report the behavior.

-Finally, if you notice that your child is discussing many instances of bullying at school, voice concerns to school administration and offer to put resources together for building an anti-bullying program in the school.
+Finally, if you notice that your child is discussing many instances of bullying at school, voice concerns to school administration.
+Offer to put resources together for building an anti-bullying program in the school.
 Many times, educators and other staff are so busy and overwhelmed they may not notice negative behavior.
 Specialized training can help them.

 Florida’s Law on Bullying:

 Parents need to be aware that the consequences of bullying can go far beyond hurt feelings and reprimands at school.
 Florida is one of almost every state in the U.S. with specific laws prohibiting bullying.
-Florida anti-bullying laws and regulations define bullying as systematically and chronically inflicting physical hurt or psychological distress on one or more students and may involve teasing; social exclusion; threat; intimidation; stalking; physical violence; theft; sexual, religious, or racial harassment; public or private humiliation; or destruction of property.
+Florida anti-bullying laws define bullying as systematically and chronically inflicting physical hurt or psychological distress on one or more students.
+This may involve teasing; social exclusion; threat; intimidation; stalking; physical violence; theft; sexual, religious, or racial harassment; public or private humiliation; or destruction of property.